 Sources of litigation

-Banking litigation in recent years has revealed that banks are more likely to be defendants in lawsuits than plaintiffs.
+In recent years, banking litigation has revealed that banks are more likely to be defendants in lawsuits than plaintiffs.
 Nevertheless, a few cases with high amounts in dispute were initiated by banks, for example, a case filed by a well-established Austrian bank against an Austrian community seeking redress for the closing costs of derivative instruments with negative market value, which had been purchased by the public administration in order to improve its debt management.

 With regard to banks as defendants, numerous cases were triggered following the start of the financial crisis in 2008, which concerned alleged breaches of advisory duties in the context of the marketing and sale of certificates.
 These included claims based on prospectus liability if the bank was involved in the issuance or control of prospectus information.
-These cases reached four-digit sums at various Austrian courts and were responsible for a significant statistical increase in lawyers' caseloads.
+These cases reached substantial aggregate amounts at various Austrian courts and were responsible for a significant statistical increase in lawyers' caseloads.